pentaglobal/penta/.github/ISSUE_TEMPLATE/bug.md

 ---

-For general questions please use the gitter channel or the Penta stack exchange at https://pentaglobal.stackexchange.com.
+For general questions please use the gitter channel or the Penta slack at https://penta-global.slack.com.

 #### System information